petebrew/dccd-webui/INSTALL.md

-DCCD Installation Guide
+DCCD Installation and Deployment Guide
 =======================

 1 Introduction
 --------------

-This document will guide you through the steps of installing DCCD on a server.
+This document will guide you through the steps of deploying the DCCD software on a server.
-As described below, DCCD is built on several open source software components.
-Several configurations on different platforms should therefore be possible.
+As described below, DCCD builds upon several open source software components so several configurations on different platforms should be possible.
+However, this Guide describes a simple one-server set-up, on a CentOS 6.5 or a
-However, this Guide describes a simple one-server set-up, on a CentOS 6.5 or a RedHat Linux 6 server, the configuration currently in use at DANS.
+RedHat Linux 6 server, the configuration currently in use at DANS.
 So far, no other configurations have been tested.

-__Note that you should NOT put this application on a production server 'as-is' because it contains static content and links specific for the DCCD that is allready made publicly available at http://dendro.dans.knaw.nl__
+__Note that you should NOT put this application on a production server 'as-is' because it contains static content and links specific to the DCCD that is already publicly deployed at http://dendro.dans.knaw.nl__

 1.1	Overview of DCCD